 After a shower and a good night's sleep; if you've booked transfers; we will meet you at your hotel to transfer you to Cuzco airport.
 Otherwise make your own way to the airport.

 Kandoo specialises in creating adventures for active people.
-Our small group tours take adventurers to the world's most famous mountain destinations, including Mount Kilimanjaro, the Himalaya, the Andes and the Alps.
+Our small group tours take adventurers to the world's most famous mountain destinations, including Mount Kilimanjaro, the Himalaya and the Andes.